AddThis Social Bookmark Button

 My latest experiment was with the seasoning of the soup.
 I cooked the butternut squash in the oven early in the day and then combined it with chopped potatoes when I was ready to make the soup.
 Then in a sauté pan I melted about two tablespoon of butter and half of a large sweet onion finely chopped.
 As it was cooking I added a ¼ cup of sweet wine and a teaspoon of brown sugar.
 Once the onion was translucent I added it all to the soup.
 After about 10 minutes of boiling the soup was ready to serve.
 In each plate the hot soup was topped with crumbled Gorgonzola cheese.
 It was great!
 The combination of sweet and salty was so satisfying.

-Ingredients to make Butternut squash soup with Gorgonzola cheese garnish
+Ingredients to make butternut squash soup with Gorgonzola cheese garnish

 1 large butternut squash